Mahra Sultanate

-In 1967, with the departure of the British from the larger southern Arabian region, the Aden-based South Yemeni government divided the Mahra region, creating the Al Mahra Governorate.
-Socotra was administered by the Aden Governorate until 2004, when it was placed under the Hadhramaut Governorate.
-In 2013, however, Socotra was removed from the Hadramaut Governorate and created a governorate (Socotra Governorate) in its own right.
+In 1886, the Sultanate came under the British-ruled Aden Protectorate and later under the Protectorate of South Arabia.
+The Sultanate was abolished in 1967 upon the founding of the People's Republic of South Yemen.
+With the departure of the British from the larger southern Arabian region, the Aden-based South Yemeni government divided the sultanate, creating the Al Mahra Governorate and Socotra was administered by the Aden Governorate.
+The sultanate is now part of the Republic of Yemen and the Sultanate of Oman.

+History

 Ancient history

 The ancient history of the Mahra region begins with the formation of the ʿĀd kingdom by an Arabian tribe called ʿĀd which settled in South Arabia.
 The Mehri people are traditionally considered descendants of the ʿĀd Kingdom and blood relatives of the Thamud.
-According to Islamic genealogies, the forefather of the Mehri people was Ya'rub, the son of Qahtan, grandson of the Prophet Hud, and ancestor of the Himyarite, Qataban and Sabaean kingdoms.
+According to Islamic genealogies, the forefather of the Mehri people was Ya'rub, the son of Qahtan, grandson of the Islamic prophet Hud, and ancestor of the Himyarite, Qataban and Sabaean kingdoms.
 Ya'rub (or, by alternate accounts, Ya'rub's son), is sometimes credited with the invention of the Arabic language.

 During ancient times, the ʿĀd Kingdom was a transshipment point for the frankincense trade.
 It was exported mostly to ancient Europe.
 It has been suggested the ʿĀd Kingdom, and the current location of Mahra Sultanate, were the first places in the world where the camel was domesticated.

 Islamic period

 During the first decade of the Islamic calendar (the 620s in the Gregorian calendar), a large delegation from Mahra under the leadership of Mehri bin Abyad went to Medina to meet the Islamic prophet Muhammad, and during that meeting the entire Mehri tribe decided to embrace Islam.
 Before embracing Islam, the tribe was polytheist and worshiped multiple deities.
 After the meeting in Medina, Muhammad issued an injunction, stating that the members of the Mehri tribe are true Muslims and no war should be waged against them, and that any violator of the injunction shall be considered to be waging war against Allah.

 The entire Mehri tribe became some of the earliest adopters of Islam.
 Their action had an added bonus as becoming Muslims secured them a political alliance and stable relations with the Muslim leadership in Medina.
-Prior to embracing Islam, Al-Mahra was a vassal state of the Persian Empire and had been subjected to Persian control for many years.
+Prior to embracing Islam, Al-Mahra was a vassal state of the Achaemenid Empire and had been subjected to Persian control for many years.
 Siding with Medina enabled the Mehri people to break away from Persian control and regain their liberty.